Watchdog’s Report Fails Excluded Businesses

 “The people who really need help from the CMA are the less well off; those who struggle to make ends meet and slide into the red.”

-It is such people, and increasingly others who simply do not have a long enough trading history or enough personal assets to secure a business loan from mainstream finance, people like Gary Kennon, that this report fails.
+It is such people, and increasingly others who simply do not have a long enough trading history or enough personal assets to secure a business loan from mainstream finance that this report fails.

 In fact, as Gary, who we recently helped set up his own business as a trade plate driver, points out: